 The key to a successful experience is ensuring your tenant thoroughly comprehends their responsibilities related to the move-out process.
 Here are some areas to include on your checklist:

 Notification.
-Tenants must provide plenty of notice before their move-out, as the lease agreement specifies.
-Most property managers and landlords prefer their renters to submit written notice, per their lease terms, including the intended move-out date.
+Tenants must provide sufficient notice before their move-out, as specified in the lease agreement.
+Most property managers and landlords prefer that their renters submit written notice, as per their lease terms, including the intended move-out date.

-Review Lease Agreement.
-Make sure tenants are familiar with the move-out clauses outlined in the lease.
+Review the Lease Agreement.
+Ensure that tenants are aware of the move-out clauses outlined in the lease.
 They also should fully understand the notice period, considering any penalties or fees associated with breaking the lease early.

 Property Cleaning.
 In most cases, the renters are expected to clean the premises before moving out.
-They should clean the entire property, including floors, walls, appliances and fixtures, and any areas outside the unit that apply.
-Additionally, they are responsible for repairing damages while residing in the rental unit.
+They should clean the entire property, including floors, walls, appliances, fixtures, and any areas outside the unit that are applicable.
+Additionally, they are responsible for repairing any damages that occur while residing in the rental unit.

 Utilities and Services.
 It’s the tenant’s responsibility to notify utility providers of their move-out date and schedule service disconnections.
 On this same note, they should take the time to update their forwarding address with the post office and notify any additional service providers.